gustavocadev/lucia-auth-drizzle-pg-neon/README.md

 # Username & password example with Lucia and Qwik City

-This example uses `better-sqlite3` and Drizzle ORM.
+This example uses `pg` and Drizzle ORM.

 ```bash
 # install dependencies